fwji/openshift-monitoring/README.md

 5. Add the config map the application grafana-ocp and mount to '/usr/share/grafana/datasources'

 6. Save and test the data source.
-You should see 'Datasource is working'
+You should see 'Datasource is working.'